datascience/plato-taverna-docker/README.md

 To execute the image run

 ```
-docker run --rm plato-taverna:latest [parameters]
+docker run --rm plato-taverna:latest executeworkflow [parameters]
 ```

-The image has Taverna's `executeworkflow` binary as [entrypoint](http://docs.docker.com/reference/builder/#entrypoint).
-Thus you can use the docker run command just like the Taverna Command Line Tool.
+This runs Taverna's executeworkflow binary in the container just like a local Taverna Command Line Tool.
 To simplify this, you can add a script similar to [executeworkflow.sh](executeworkflow.sh) to your path.

 Taverna is executed as user `taverna` with UID `2000` and group `taverna` with GID `2000`.